DJTechnoo/Recipes/Report.md

 Then the core logic was implemented, with some final adjustments upon finishing the project, such as deletion functionality.

-## Challenging, anad What I learned
+## Challenging, and What I've learned

 THe most challenging part was to pasre the data into objects, and implement the algorithm for sorting the